 That leaves us as emergent property meat sticks only able to cope with the vast and mindless material universe through our limited life and intelligence.
 We can never know what other emergent property the physical universe may throw at us.
-We could suddenly be superseded and be left in the dust.
+We could suddenly be superseded and be left in the dustbin of cosmic history.
 Or, we could have another dimension emerge and be added to our needs and desires, another dimension that can never be